aspnetboilerplate/aspnetboilerplate/README.md

 ![NLayer Architecture](doc/img/abp-nlayer-architecture.png)

-See the <a href="https://aspnetboilerplate.com/Pages/Documents/NLayer-Architecture" target="_blank">NLayer Architecture</a> document for details.
+See the <a href="https://aspnetboilerplate.com/Pages/Documents/NLayer-Architecture" target="_blank">NLayer Architecture</a> document for more details.

 ## Nuget Packages